Construction of Complete Complementary Codes over Small Alphabet: Introduction

-The constructions of MOGCSs especially CCCs may be more stringent owing to the additional requirement of zero aperiodic cross-correlation sums \cite{rati,liumc,chencommlett}.
-Shing \emph{et~al.} introduced an construction of MOGCSs with non-power-of-two lengths based on GBFs in \cite{swuc} where the set size is exactly half of the number of constituent sequences in a CS, i.e., $K=M/2$.
-Another powerful tool is paraunitary (PU) generator with which a set of CCC can be efficiently obtained by sending a pipeline of shifted impulses to multistage filterbanks whose coefficients are extracted from a group of PU matrices \cite{Budisin_QAM,Wang_SETA2016,sdas,Sdas_lett,shibu2}.
-The inherent connections between the GBF generator and the PU generator in CCC construction have been uncovered lately by Wang \emph{et~al.} \cite{wang2020new}.
+The constructions of MOGCSs especially CCCs are more stringent owing to the additional requirement of zero ACCS \cite{rati,liumc,chencommlett}.
+In 2020, Wu \emph{et~al.} introduced a construction of MOGCSs with non-power-of-two lengths based on GBFs in \cite{swuc} where the set size is exactly half of the number of constituent sequences in a CS, i.e., $K=M/2$.
+Later several attemt have been made to construct non-power-of-two lengths MOGCSs with parametric restriction $K=M/2$, such as in \cite{nwmocs1,xiao2023new}.
+However, in a recent work \cite{pku1}, the authors successfully constructed binary CCCs of lengths in the form of $5\cdot 2^m$ and $13\cdot 2^m$, and the set size in the form of power-of-two.
+Still to the date, there is a large gap in the function/polynomial based construction of CCCs having flexible parameters, specially lengths and alphabet size.
+Another powerful tool is paraunitary (PU) generator with which a set of CCCs can be efficiently obtained by sending a pipeline of shifted impulses to multistage filterbanks whose coefficients are extracted from a group of PU matrices \cite{Budisin_QAM,Wang_SETA2016,sdas,Sdas_lett,shibu2}.
+Very recently, the inherent connections between the GBF generator and the PU generator in CCC construction have been uncovered by Wang \emph{et~al.} \cite{wang2020new}.